parsonsmatt/parsonsmatt.github.io/_posts/2016-02-23-proving_with_types.markdown

 If you're interested in learning more, I'd highly recommend reading [Type Theory and Formal Proof: An Introduction](http://www.amazon.com/Type-Theory-Formal-Proof-Introduction/dp/110703650X).

-(thanks to @hdgarrood on Twitter for posting some corrections!)
+(thanks to @hdgarrood on Twitter for posting some corrections! brackets are hard)

+(thanks to /u/ouchthats on Reddit for correcting my faulty use of a logic... damn LEM showing up everywhere!
+As it happens, reasoning and logic are difficult to get exactly right, but they're the only things we *can* get exactly right!)